Grand People's Study House: Significance and reception

-Although not the national library of North Korea, the Grand People's Study House acts as a "quasi-national library" alongside the official National Central Library.
-The library's popularity further supports this reputation; on 28 January 1989, the Pyongyang Broadcasting Station reported that since the library's inception, over 10 million people have been visiting the Grand People's Study House annually.
-Moreover, the Study House is featured on the back of the 5-won bill.
+The Grand People's Study House's reported popularity supports its position as the national library of North Korea; on 28 January 1989, the Pyongyang Broadcasting Station reported that since the library's inception, over 10 million people have visited the Grand People's Study House annually.
+As of 2025, up to 700 people attend each session of the library's Chinese courses, as noted on the Chinese Embassy's website following Wang Yajun's visit to the library.
+Moreover, the Study House is featured on the back of the 5-won bill, and the library is a popular destination for dates within the country.

-The Study House was opened as "a sanctuary of learning".
-In his two-part account of North Korean libraries, information and library scientist Marc Kosciejew uses the conceptual framework of "library-as-place", illuminating its significance in the lives of North Koreans as both a place of cult of personality and governmental control, as well as an opportunity for cultural and social gatherings.
-It is also across from the Juche Tower, the physical manifestation of North Korea's Communist brand, cementing the connection between the people of North Korea and the Juche ideology.
+In his two-part account of North Korean libraries, Marc Kosciejew uses the conceptual framework of "library-as-place", illuminating its significance in the lives of North Koreans as both a place of cult of personality and governmental control, as well as an opportunity for cultural and social gatherings.
 The library further helps reinforce the Juche mindset by strictly controlling information and events that are available to the public, but the fact that some information is made available is notable among the country.

-The library, as well as its patrons, follow Kim Il Sung's "study-while-working" mindset to help North Koreans advance their socialist and self-reliant education, and strengthen their admiration for the Kim family.
+The library, as well as its patrons, follow Kim Il Sung's "study while working" mindset.
 For major media coverage, the library is often seen in speeches, military and nuclear parades, and performances celebrating national holidays.
+During the memorial service commemorating the death of Kim Jong Il, Kim Jong Un was seen on the balcony of the library accompanied by high-ranking military officials and close relatives.